-- Skipping non-relevant/stale frames at edge can save bandwidth for fixed cameras with many similar frames [16], [17], [30].
-However, robotics applications require a fast reaction to the constantly changing environment [7].
+- 1) Skipping non-relevant and stale frames at the edge can reduce the bandwidth and computation load for fixed cameras with many similar frames [18], [19], [34].
+However, robotics applications require a fast reaction within the stopping distance to the constantly changing traffic conditions [7].
 We analyze our video datasets and find that 88%-94% of frames are essential to applications: they contain vehicles, people, traffic signs and actively change.
-So the room for saving bandwidth by skipping frames is limited here. - 2) Splitting the CV model to both edge and cloud and only sending the intermediate CNN output to the cloud [31] can reduce bandwidth consumption, compared with sending raw videos.
+So the room for saving bandwidth by skipping frames is limited here. - 2) Splitting the CV model to both the edge and the cloud and only sending the intermediate CNN output of partial layers to the cloud [35], [36] can reduce the bandwidth consumption, compared to sending raw videos.
+This method uses the computation resource of edge devices to save bandwidth.
 However, robotics applications require complex CNN models on powerful hardware to provide high inference accuracy.
 Constrained edge devices can only run cheaper models to extract features, which may not achieve the best accuracy.
-For example, for semantic segmentation, using the edge-friendly MobileNetV3\Small [32] as backbone takes 1% computation of the heavy Xception-71 [33], but loses 14% accuracy [34], which is crucial for demanding applications.
-Also, the rapid development of CNN often changes backbone architectures, which will break the edge-cloud splitting configuration [35].
-We do not dispute the work on the edge and DL accelerators [36], but present a new design considering these limitations. - 3) The systems using compression/downsampling [15] and quality recovery with SR [25] reduce bandwidth consumption with acceptable overall accuracy, and utilize the cloud computation resource.
+For example, for semantic segmentation, using the edgefriendly MobileNetV3\Small [37] as the backbone takes only 1% computation of the heavy Xception-71 [38], but loses 14% accuracy [39], which is crucial for demanding applications.
+Also, the rapid development of CNN often causes backbone architectures to change, which will break the edge-cloud splitting configuration [40].
+We do not dispute the work on the edge and DL accelerators [41], but present a new design considering these limitations.

+3) The systems using compression/downsampling [17] and quality recovery with SR [28], [32] reduce the bandwidth consumption with acceptable overall accuracy, and utilize the computation resource on the cloud.
 However, such data degradation methods lead to the tail accuracy issue.